-For the fourth consecutive year, we begin Holy Week with a silent film depicting the Passion.
-Our organist will provide an original, improvised soundtrack for the film.
+For the fourth consecutive year, we will begin Holy Week with a silent film illustrating the Passion.
+Our organist will provide an original and improvised soundtrack for the movie to help prepare you for Holy Week.

-Join us for the St John Silent Film Night.
+Join us for the St John Silent Film Night 2025

 Feel free to bring a snack, friends, family, or neighbors to see this piece of history come to life.